shafff2333/ccs301/Draft.md

 ### Gain Industry Experience Early

 Apply for internships early and consistently instead of waiting until the last minute.
-Starting at least 6–9 months in advance gives you more opportunities and increases your chances of securing interviews.
+Starting at least 6–9 months in advance gives you more opportunities and increases your chances of securing interviews[^1].

 You should submit applications regularly and track your progress using a spreadsheet, including applications, responses, and interview results.
 This helps you stay organized and identify patterns, such as which roles you are more competitive for.